Nosebleeds - Natural Remedies

 Nosebleeds, also known as nasal hemorrhages, and medically as epistaxis, is a common condition that can appear at the worst times, according to studies carried out by the Ochsner Clinic Foundation.
-The bleeding might a source of much alarm but it’s rarely a symptom of anything serious.
+The bleeding might a source of much alarm, but it’s rarely a symptom of anything serious.

-What are some of the common causes of nosebleeds?
+What are the causes of nosebleeds?

-Nasal hemorrhages can appear when the mucous membrane of the nose dries and hardens, and it leads to cracking.
+Nasal hemorrhages can appear when the mucous membrane of the nose dries and hardens, and this leads to cracking.
 This same condition is really common in those taking blood thinners and the elderly, whose blood takes longer to clot.
 It’s also a common side effect among those patients who consume anticoagulant medications.

 Other common causes of nosebleeds are: